 - If any of your applicants are found to have provided false and/or misleading information, or if we identify missing information, their application could be cancelled.

 - In order to check if their application is true, complete and accurate, we may, at any time, ask the applicant, their adviser, their employer or their referee for more information.

 We screen all personal statements in our Copycatch similarity detection system

 - If any of your applicants have written a personal statement which is found to have similar content to another personal statement, their application will be flagged.

-- The applicant – together with their chosen universities, colleges and/or conservatoires – will receive an email alert and there will be a link above their course details in Adviser Track.
+- The applicant – together with their chosen universities, colleges and/or conservatoires – will receive an email alert and there will be a link above their course details in the adviser portal.

 - A personal statement which is found to contain copied text may result in the entire application being withdrawn without a refund.

 5. Track your students' progress in the adviser portal